 Using a common interest is a good starting point, but you have to expand on it.
 Let’s use the example of the show “The Office” as a common interest and see how to expand it to something more compelling that doesn’t come off as generic as a “wink”:

-The idea is to use the stated information as a starting point for more conversation.
+The idea is to use the stated information as a starting point for more conversation and to tell if a girl likes you.
 Otherwise, you come across as having limited ability, interest, or energy to engage her beyond the contents of her 150 word profile, and she isn’t going to put any effort into you either

 There’s an important line between being interested in her and cross-examining her.